HomeFan FilmsBrowncoats: Redemption

 It was in that spirit of camaraderie that Dougherty and a handful of fellow Browncoats – as fans of the short-lived Joss Whedon television series Firefly and subsequent motion picture Serenity are known – created Browncoats: Redemption, an independent film that takes place in the same future universe as the original but features a different cast of characters.

 Browncoats: Redemption, however, is not the story of a potential civil war.
-Instead the film follows the meek crew of a Scarab-class transport ship named Redemption as they struggle to find work on the outer planets much like Malcolm Reynolds on Firefly.
+Instead the film follows the small crew of a Scarab-class transport ship named Redemption as they struggle to find work on the outer planets much like Malcolm Reynolds on Firefly.
 Led by Captain Laura Matthews (Heather Fagan), the group includes medic Cameron Alan (Guy Wellman), business manager James Banks (John Patrick Barry), former boxer Lux Lucre (Kevin Troy), the mechanical genius duo of Jack Haddington (P.J.
 Megaw) and Brett Gray (Michael Levy), and new pilot Petra Jo Chen (Miriam Pultro).

 While the narrative begins with Matthews and her crew being hired to transport questionable cargo from one planet to another, they eventually find themselves as potential scapegoats as part of an Alliance plan to reaffirm its control over the ’Verse.

-It turns out that the ’Verse is a lot smaller than one might think.
-Browncoats: Redemption, for instance, is filled with passing references to such Firefly locales as Boros and Whitefall as well as minor character like Badger, Patience, Niska and twins Mingo and Fanty from Serenity.
-While such mentions are no doubt intended as homage to the original source material, Browncoats: Redemption also incorporates the themes of family and independence much like Firefly did as well, and features a cast of characters that – although entirely different from those created by Joss Whedon – are both compelling and fully developed nonetheless.
+, for instance, is filled with passing references to such Firefly locales as Boros and Whitefall as well as minor character like Badger, Patience, Niska, and twins Mingo and Fanty from Serenity.
+While such mentions are no doubt intended as homage to the original source material, Browncoats: Redemption also incorporates the themes of family and independence much like Firefly did as well, and features a cast of main characters – while entirely different from those on Firefly – that both compelling and fully developed nonetheless.

 Laura Matthews is a prime example.
-Although the captain of her own rag-tag group of space scavengers just like Malcolm Reynolds – she is even seen brandishing a pistol in the same fashion as her male counterpart in the opening credits – Matthews is not merely a female version of Reynolds.
+Although she is the captain of a rag-tag group of space scavengers just like Malcolm Reynolds – she is even seen brandishing a pistol in the same fashion as her male counterpart in the opening credits – Matthews is not merely a female version of Reynolds.
 While the initial Unification War and subsequent defeat of those who favored independence is the primary driving force behind Reynolds’ desire to live free on the outskirts of civilization, Matthews’ motives are quite different.
 It’s not the government that she needed to get away from but an abusive husband and marriage instead.

-Laura Matthews may wear the same “browncoat” as Malcolm Reynolds, but whereas his garment represented freedom from government repression, hers represents a freedom from a more personal repression.
+Laura Matthews may wear the same “browncoat” as Malcolm Reynolds but whereas his garment represented freedom from government repression, hers represents a freedom from a more personal repression.

-Browncoats: Redemption was briefly available for viewing on the official website in early September 2010 before being released as a limited-edition DVD, with all the proceeds going to charity.
-Fittingly enough, the charities selected by the producers of the film are those held closest by a number of Firefly alumni – Equality Now (Joss Whedon), Kids Need to Read (Nathan Fillion), Dyslexia Foundation (Jewel Staite), The Al Wooten Jr. Heritage Center (Ron Glass) and the Marine Corps Law Enforcement Foundation (Adam Baldwin).
+Browncoats: Redemption was briefly available for viewing on the official website in early September 2010 before being released as a limited-edition DVD, with all proceeds going to charity.
+Fittingly enough, the charities selected by the producers of the film are those held closest by a number of Firefly alumni – Equality Now (Joss Whedon), Kids Need to Read (Nathan Fillion), Dyslexia Foundation (Jewel Staite), Al Wooten Jr. Heritage Center (Ron Glass), and the Marine Corps Law Enforcement Foundation (Adam Baldwin).

-“I think it’s a wonderful thing,” actor Adam Baldwin remarks on the bonus feature section of the Browncoats: Redemption DVD in regards to the charity work done by fans of Firefly/Serenity.
+“I think it’s a wonderful thing,” actor Adam Baldwin remarks on the bonus feature section of the Browncoats: Redemption DVD regarding the charity work done by fans of Firefly/Serenity.
 “Anytime you can get a group of people who are motivated to donate to any kind of charity, especially in this economy, it’s a wonderful thing.
 And I think the networking that the Browncoat community has been able to bring has certainly helped.”

 Anthony Letizia